written and published by Renzo Diomedi // UNDER CONSTRUCTION

 hence we can calculate the amount of energy created over a certain period of time by these simplified

 new version of N-S equations:

-Then we examine a lagrangian particle that in its path creates a String.
+We need an unidimensional output to overcome the non-linearity.
+A lagrangian particle in its path creates a String.

 Nambu-Goto equation analyzes the behavior of the string and the energy produced by it,

 proportional to the minimum area of the worldsheet area.
 So we apply the N-G's Action : where A = worldsheet Area.

 the position of the lagrangian particle, in the A, is given by the Space-properTime coordinates